byuccl/f4pga-classroom/Step3_Testing_Your_Own_Designs.md

-## Running Your Own Designs
+## Testing Your Own Designs
-When you get ready to create your own design, you do the following:
+When you get ready to create your own design, do the following:
+1. Go inside your repo as in `cd 220_yourName` or cd `323_yourName`.
-1. Create a directory to hold your designs as in: `mkdir $HOME/220Sym`.
-You do this just once to hold all your 220 designs you are going to try.
+2. Inside there, create directory to hold your lab files as in: `mkdir Lab3`.
-2. Create a specific directory hold one lab as in `mkdir $HOME/220Sym/Lab5`.
-3. Create a new Makefile for your design as in: `touch $HOME/220Sym/Lab5/Makefile`.
-This will create an empty file called Makefile.
+3. Go into that directory using `cd Lab3`.
+4. Copy SystemVerilog files and your XDC file into this directory.
+There cannot be any subdirectories inside here - they all must just be together here.
-4. Edit the file to contain these contents:
+5. Now, create a file called `Makefile` here with these contents:
 ```
 current_dir := ${CURDIR}
 TARGET := basys3